srokks/coop_hud/readme.md

 * Renders actives/hearts/trinkets/pockets in proper and readable position for up to 4 players (8 characters max)
 * Colorfully player sprites/text infos
-* Shows pockets/pills/card names
+* Show pockets/pills/card names
 * Shows health bar with Mantle Indicator for all players
 * Vanilla like prompts (using cards/ pills/ active items/ transformations ) with color of player
 * Stats - just like vanilla FoundHUD stat display:
   * Show stats up to 4 players on screen
   * Highlight on map button
-  * Stats colors
+  * Stat colors
 * Hide stats on battle function
 * Angel/Devil/Planetarium chances - with customizable positions
 * ExtraHUD - just like vanilla collectibles list: